addaleax/lzma-native/README.md

 This package includes the native C library, so there is no need to install it separately.

+**Note on version 0.2.1**
+Due to a suspected memory leak when using asynchronous (de)compression, for version 0.2.1 this feature has been temporarily disabled.
+I’m working on tracking things down and resolving this!
+(See lzma-native/#3).

 ## Licensing

 The original C library package contains code under various licenses,